thugiang61/music-player/README.md

 ## Project run
 1. Open your browser
 2. Go to `music-player` directory
 3. Click on `index.html` file and enjoy the music

 ## Local Development
 1. Using an IDE to open `music-player` project directory
 2. Install `LiveServer` extension
-3. Run project with `LiveServer` to start running and developing app
+3. Open `index.html`, right click and choose `Open with LiveServer` to start running and developing app